Reaver1732/MotelGame/README.md

 9. New Game Cycle:

-The game could introduce new mysteries or "what if" scenarios that encourage replayability, with different outcomes based on player choices.****
+The game could introduce new mysteries or "what if" scenarios that encourage replayability, with different outcomes based on player choices.

+Town Name Ideas:

+"Ravenwood Hollow"

+"Whispering Pines"

+"Shadowvale"

+"Grimwood Falls"

+"Misthaven"

+"Blackwood Glen"

+"Crescent Hollow"

+"Harrowgate"

+"Silentthorn"

+"Frostmoor"